aditya-raj094/Rainfall_Prediction/README.md

 - Dealing with **missing values** and inconsistencies in raw rainfall data
 - **Categorizing continuous data** (rainfall in mm) into meaningful labels like *High* and *Low*
 - Handling **imbalanced data** between categories in certain time spans
-- Resolving **Seaborn future warnings** related to palette and hue usage
 - Managing file paths across local and deployment environments

 ---